Bronstein, Gewirtz & Grossman LLC Urges New Era Energy & Digital, Inc. (F/K/A New Era Helium Inc.) Investors To Act: Class Action Filed Alleging Investor Harm

 New Era Case Details

 The Complaint alleges that throughout the Class Period, Defendants made materially false and/or misleading statements, as well as failed to disclose material adverse facts about the Company's business, operations, and prospects.
-Specifically, the Complaint alleges that Defendants failed to disclose to investors:

-(1) the Company overstated its progress in its permitting and regulatory filings for its flagship Texas Critical Data Centers project
+Specifically, the Complaint alleges that Defendants failed to disclose to investors:the Company overstated its progress in its permitting and regulatory filings for its flagship Texas Critical Data Centers project;

 What's Next for New Era Investors?